JuliaDiff/ForwardDiff.jl/README.md

 * Hessians,
 * tensor coefficients,
 * Taylor coefficients,
-* numerical solution of differential equations.
+* numerical solutions of differential equations.
 It is envisaged that the AutoDiff Julia package will provide all the above functionality incrementally as its development progresses.

-### Advantages of Automatic Differentiation
+### Advantages of automatic differentiation

 Automatic, symbolic and numerical differentiation are three distinct approaches to the evaluation of derivatives.